 - 1. During an examination of a covered entity as provided for in chapter 26.1-03, 26.1-17, or 26.1-18.1, the commissioner shall examine any contract between the covered entity and a pharmacy benefits manager and any related record to determine if the payment received by the pharmacy benefits manager which the covered entity received from the pharmacy benefits manager has been applied toward reducing the covered entity's rates or has been distributed to covered individuals. - 2.
-To facilitate the examination, the covered entity shall disclose annually to the commissioner the benefits of the payment received by the pharmacy benefits manager received under any contract with a pharmacy benefits manager and shall describe the manner in which the payment received by the pharmacy benefits manager is applied toward reducing rates or is distributed to covered individuals.
+To facilitate the examination, the covered entity shall disclose annually to the commissioner the benefits of the payment received by the pharmacy benefits manager received under any contract with a pharmacy benefits manager and shall describe the manner in which the payment received by the pharmacy benefits manager is applied toward reducing rates or is distributed to covered individuals. - 3.
 Any information disclosed to the commissioner under this section is considered a trade secret under chapter 47-25.1.

 26.1-27.1-07.
 Rulemaking authority.

 The commissioner shall adopt rules as necessary before implementation of this chapter.

 26.1-36-12.2.
-Freedom of choice for health care services.
+Freedom of choice for pharmacy services.

-- 1. A third-party payer, including a health care insurer as defined in section 26.1-47-01, may not: - a.
-Prevent a beneficiary from selecting the health care service provider of the beneficiary's choice to provide health care services, provided that health care provider is licensed in this state; - b.
-Impose upon any beneficiary selecting a participating or contracting provider a copayment, fee, or other condition not equally imposed upon all beneficiaries in the plan selecting a participating or contracting provider; or - c.
-Deny any health care service provider the right to participate as a preferred provider under chapter 26.1-47 or as a contracting provider for any policy or plan, provided the health care service provider is licensed in this state, and accepts the terms of the third-party payer's contract. - 2.
+- 1. No third-party payer, including a health care insurer as defined in section 26.1-47-01, providing pharmacy services and prescription drugs to any beneficiary may: - a.
+Prevent a beneficiary from selecting the pharmacy or pharmacist of the beneficiary's choice to provide pharmaceutical goods and services, provided that pharmacist or pharmacy is licensed in this state: - Impose upon any beneficiary selecting a participating or contracting provider a copayment, fee, or other condition not equally imposed upon all beneficiaries in the plan selecting a participating or contracting provider; or - c.
+Deny any pharmacy or pharmacist the right to participate as a preferred provider under chapter 26.1-47 or as a contracting provider for any policy or plan, provided the pharmacist or pharmacy is licensed in this state, and accepts the terms of the third-party payer's contract. - 2.
 Notwithstanding the provisions of subsection 1, the department of human services may exclude, from participation in the medical assistance program administered under chapter 50-24.1 and title XIX of the Social Security Act [Pub.
 L. 89-97; 79 Stat.
 343; 42 U.S.C.
-1396 et seq.], as amended, any provider of health care services who does not agree to comply with state and federal requirements governing the program, or who, after so agreeing, fails to comply with those requirements. - 3.
+1396 et seq.], as amended, any provider of pharmacy services who does not agree to comply with state and federal requirements governing the program, or who, after so agreeing, fails to comply with those requirements. - 3.
 Any provision in a health insurance policy in this state which violates the provisions in subsection 1 is void. - 4.
-Any person that violates this section is guilty of a class A misdemeanor and each violation is a separate offense.
+Any person who violates this section is guilty of a class A misdemeanor and each violation is a separate offense.
 The commissioner may levy an administrative penalty not to exceed ten thousand dollars for a violation of this section. - 5.
 The insurance commissioner shall enforce the provisions of this section.
-This Act applies to all health care service coverage policies issued or renewed on or after the effective date of this Act